jpaulm/fbp-tutorial-filter-file/README.md

 ![compList part](docs/compListPart.png)

 We now have to associate the `StartsWith` component with the filter block.
-Since the component is in JavaFBP, you will need to use DrawFBP's `Locate JavaFBP Jar File` function, and then find `StartsWith` in that jar file, using the using the `Choose Component/Subnet Class` block function provided by DrawFBP.
+Since the component is in JavaFBP, you will need to use DrawFBP's `Locate JavaFBP Jar File` function, and then find `StartsWith` in that jar file, using the `Choose Component/Subnet Class` block function provided by DrawFBP.

 Since different components specify different port names, you need to find out the port names used by `StartsWith`.
 There are three ways available to do this: